 Montreal in February is far more vibrant than you might expect from a glance at the weather forecast, which admittedly can be on the chilly side this time of year.
-Yet Montreal February 2017 events include major outdoor attractions, including a snow festival, a subzero rave, and a festival of lights.
+Yet Montreal events in February of 2019 include major outdoor attractions like a snow festival, a subzero rave, and a festival of lights.

-Visiting Montreal in February?
-Consider booking a room at one of these top Montreal winter hotels.
-Visitor favorites and vouched by yours truly, they're perfect for braving the winter cold while having an unforgettable stay.
+If you're visiting the city in February, you'll need a place to stay.
+You should consider booking a room at one of these top Montreal winter hotels, which are perfect for braving the cold while having an unforgettable visit to the city.

-Alternately, you could stay in Old Montreal's top-rated accommodations.
-Just be aware that it's a little tricky to get around the historic city centre after a heavy snowfall.
+Alternately, you could stay in Old Montreal's top-rated accommodations—just be aware that it's a little tricky to get around the historic city center after a heavy snowfall.
 Luxury hotels and boutique hotels closer to downtown may be easier to work with as home bases.

 Other choice winter accommodations include hotels near Palais des congrès, which are all either connected to or in close proximity to the underground city and close to Chinatown—a great spot for cheap eats.

 Also known as Je t'aime en Chocolate, which first debuted at Old Montreal's Marché Bonsecours, the Montreal Chocolate Show takes place each year in February and features some of the finest handmade confections in the country.

 The event will take place on February 8, 9, and 10, 2019, and will feature a chocolate market, workshops at the Academy of Chocolate, a Chocolate Show, and a MINI Valentine's Day Parade featuring costumed kids.